 - 1. The Board is authorized by law to designate case hearing representatives to assist in meeting the required schedule of parole considerations. - 2.
-Each eligible person shall be named by the Board and placed on a list, from which, the Chairman may designate to serve as a Case Hearing Representative.

-3. Case hearing representatives are assigned to panels that make recommendations to the Board.
+Case hearing representatives are assigned to panels that make recommendations to the Board.
 A recommendation made by a case hearing representative will not be counted as a final action vote.

-Panel Hearings (NRS 213.133):

-(Revised/Approved May 27, 2021)
+PANEL HEARINGS (NRS 213.133): (Revised/Approved May 27, 2021)

-- 1. Parole hearing panels consist of one Commissioner and one Hearing Representative or two or more Commissioners.
+1. Parole hearing panels consist of one Commissioner and one Hearing Representative or two or more Commissioners.
 Two Hearing Representatives cannot represent a full panel during parole hearings.
-There must be at least one Commissioner present in each panel. - 2.
-As directed in NRS 213.133(6), a panel of three or more Commissioners will conduct hearings for those inmates fitting any of the following criteria: - a.
+There must be at least one Commissioner present in each panel.

+- 2. As directed in NRS 213.133(6), a panel of three or more Commissioners will conduct hearings for those inmates fitting any of the following criteria: - a.
 Committed a capital offense. - b.
 Serving a life sentence. - c.
 Been convicted of a sexual offense involving the use or threat of force or violence. - d.
 Is a habitual criminal. - e.
 Sentence has been commuted by the Nevada Pardons Board. - 3.
 Parole violation hearing panels will consist of two or more Commissioners.
 Three Commissioners are required for those offenders meeting any of the criteria in section 2 above. - 4.
 Panel recommendations are subject to ratification by a majority of members appointed to the Board.